awsdocs/aws-iot-docs/developerguide/device-certs-create.md

 1. A client certificate has now been created and registered with AWS IoT\.
 You must activate the certificate before you use it in a client\.

    Choose **Activate** to activate the client certificate now\.
-If you don't want to activate the certificate now, [Activate a Client Certificate \(console\)](activate-or-deactivate-device-cert.md#activate-device-cert-console) describes how to activate the certificate later\.
+If you don't want to activate the certificate now, [Activate a client certificate \(console\)](activate-or-deactivate-device-cert.md#activate-device-cert-console) describes how to activate the certificate later\.

 1. If you want to attach a policy to the certificate, choose **Attach a policy**\.